cmda-bt/be-course-17-18/week-1.md

 ### Text Editor

-If you don’t have on yet, install a text editor.
+If you don’t have one yet, install a text editor.
 [Atom](https://atom.io) or [Sublime](https://www.sublimetext.com) are good
 choices.
 Other ones, like VS Code, are nice but lecturers may not be able to help you